microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 This section shows some of the commonly used code snippets / methods when writing tests for MRTK.

-There's two Utility classes that help with setting up MRTK and testing interactions with components in MRTK
+There are two Utility classes that help with setting up MRTK and testing interactions with components in MRTK
 * [TestUtilities](xref:Microsoft.MixedReality.Toolkit.Tests.TestUtilities)
 * [PlayModeTestUtilities](xref:Microsoft.MixedReality.Toolkit.Tests.PlayModeTestUtilities)